plops/cl-cpp-generator2/example/154_stm32/article.md

 - if external amplifier is used then the ADC sampling time must be chosen to be several times longer than the amplifier propagation delay

+- shield should only be grounded at the receiver (using analog ground)
+- signal ground should come in a separate cable

+- separate digital lines with ground tracks to minimize cross talk

+- also separate crystals using ground tracks/ plane

+- adc calibration by using a mathematical model of the adc implementation
+  - offset
+  - gain
+  - bit weight

+- use minimum disturbance from microcontroller during adc conversion
+  - minimize i/o pin changes
+  - CPU stop, wait mode
+  - stop clock for unnecessary peripherals (timers, communication)

+- for slow measurements on extra high impedance sources you can add a capacitor to the input pin that at least equals the internal capacitor (16pF) times U_max / U_lsb, e.g. 16pF * 4095 / 0.5 =
+  131nF. (i'm not sure i understand this)
+  - for some reason they say that the internal capacitor will charge the external one, strange. i guess this is because during readout the sampling switch connects to Vref and it is not possible to discharge the internal capacitor other than through the external pin
+  - a larger external capacitor decreases the wait time between conversions but limits frqeuency bandwidth
+  - i guess an alternative could be to have two additional switches on the input pin to discharge the internal capacitor to ground for every measurement. perhaps that can be done with on-chip pull-down resistors?